raulcano/docker-ip2tor-host/tor_bridges/README.md

 This folder contains a supervisor .conf file for each bridge that is active.
-When a particular bridge is suspended, its corresponding file is deleted.
+When a particular bridge is suspended, its corresponding conf file is deleted and the log files (stderr and stdout) moved to the "logs/deleted_bridges" folder